Perpertual Coupled Simulated Annealing for Continuous Optimization: Experiments Results

 \subsubsection{The Resilience of the PO-CSA}

-The PO-CSA won against the B-CSA in all cases, except for $12.8\%$ of the experiments.
-In this set of experiment, we compared the quality of the solutions found by the R-CSA, B-CSA and PO-CSA for $f_2$, whose failure rate was the highest in the previous set of experiment, to understand the behavior of the three algorithms when we have an increased budget of function evaluations.
+In this set of experiments, we compared the quality of the solutions found by the R-CSA, B-CSA and PO-CSA for $f_2$, whose PO-CSA's failure rate was the highest in the previous set of experiment, to understand the behavior of the three algorithms when we have an increased budget of function evaluations.
 In order to perform these experiments, we used dimension $D \in \{5,10,15,20,25,30\}$ and the number of optimizers equals $D$.
 The stopping criterion for the three algorithms was varied from $1.0\times10^6$ to $16.0\times10^6$ and results were averaged over 25 runs.

 Observe in Fig.~\ref{fig:pot-csa_f2} that, although the PO-CSA does not beat the B-CSA in all cases, even the R-CSA for $D \in \{25,30\}$ with 1 and 2 million of function evaluations, the larger the number of functions evaluations, the better the results of the PO-CSA.
 For 4, 8 and 12 million of function evaluations, the PO-CSA wins the R-CSA in all cases, but it still does not win the B-CSA for $D \in \{25,30\}$.
 For 16 million of function evaluations, the PO-CSA wins the B-CSA in 100\% of the cases.
-Besides, the PO-CSA found the global optimum for $D=5$ when running 8 and 12 million of functions evaluations as well as for $D=5,10$ for 16 million of functions evaluations.
+Besides, the PO-CSA found the global optimum for $D=5$ when running 8 and 12 million of functions evaluations as well as for $D=5,10$ for 16 million of functions evaluations, which represents the lack of marking dots for PO-CSA in Fig.~\ref{fig:pot-csa_f2_8mi}, Fig.~\ref{fig:pot-csa_f2_12mi} and Fig.~\ref{fig:pot-csa_f2_16mi} because zero is not defined in logarithmic scale.
 This behavior happens because the PO-CSA does not stagnates its searching processes, since the generation temperature is not monotonically decreasing.
 On the other hand, increasing the number of function evaluations of the CSA can stagnate its search because the generation temperature can reach a vary small value.